SherG/perpetual-elm/exampleSite/content/services/sloc.md

 ## What to expect when you apply for a SLOC

 Application entails filling out a simple online form.
-If the process is completed before noon, it's possible to receive funding the same day.

-The process requires very limited asset verification, no business appraisal and little to no paperwork.

 Once an SLOC is approved and finalized, our syndicated network of investors instantly deposits funds to the recipient's bank account for immediate use.